 Stems bear short, shelf-like emergences in two rows, and branch isotomously, although sparsely.

-Rooting organs, representing some of the oldest known for land plants, arise from the main aerial axes, although they are also associated with small, subordinate shoots interpreted as plantlets.
+Earliest known rooting organs (Pragian) arise from the main aerial axes, although they are also associated with small, subordinate shoots interpreted as plantlets.

 Numerous specimens are fertile, with sporangia borne in dense terminal spikes.